 At IMC, we’re lucky enough to be able to give back to our communities.
 One of the guiding principles of our philanthropic work is to do what we can to help young people develop to their fullest potential.
 It’s one of the reasons we partnered with International Research Centre for Youth Futures at University of Technology Sydney to develop and deliver the Sky High program.

-Recently, several IMC volunteers attended Sky High’s Courts, Law and Order event, which contextualises the way the law operates.
+Recently, several IMC volunteers attended Sky High’s Courts, Law and Order event, which contextualizes the way the law operates.
 These events include a visit to the local courthouse.
 Here, students experience a moot court and are taught about the roles in the court room.
-Students are also educated about the behaviours required to attend court before experiencing a real case in action.
+Students are also educated about the behaviors required to attend court before experiencing a real case in action.

 We don’t expect every student to decide to become a lawyer afterwards.
 However, IMC participants like Oswin, who works in our legal team, would be delighted if they did.

 “These sessions stimulate learning and engagement in civics – and hopefully spark interest in the legal process.
 I attended the same event last year where a judge actually came over and spoke to the kids during an adjournment.
 Interactions like this really humanize the legal system.
 As well as being very polite and well-behaved, the kids at this session seemed genuinely interested: there were plenty of questions throughout the day.
 It would be great if this event inspired one of the students to become a lawyer in future."

 What we want students to take away from the experience isn’t that they should become a lawyer, it’s that they could.
 Through the collection of experiences the Sky High program offers, we hope to inspire and focus young people – to help them understand paths to attainment and, most importantly, build a support system that enables them achieve their potential and pursue their goals.
 Indeed, some are already getting an idea of what they want to do in future, as Melissa from our HR team discovered.